 - Compost yard waste - Compost grass clippings, fallen leaves and yard trimmings.
 Alternatively, leave grass clippings on the lawn because they serve as a natural, nontoxic fertilizer.
 Never dispose of yard waste or leftover chemicals (fertilizers, pesticides, insecticides) in the storm drain.

 - Pick up your pet's waste - Pet waste contains harmful bacteria such as E. coli and fecal coliform.
 Pick up pet waste and dispose in the garbage.
 Brochure: How pet waste affects our watershed

 - Do not feed geese in the park - Waterfowl can threaten human health through fecal matter when contaminated water or fecal droppings are ingested by inhalation of contaminated organisms.
 Feeding the geese in parks only makes the problem worse because it encourages them to stay.
-Brochure: Please do not feed the waterfowl information
+Brochure: Keep the Wild in Wildlife